vsoch/forward/README.md

  - **PARTITION** If you intend to use a GPU (e.g., [sbatches/py2-tensorflow.sbatch](sbatches/py2-tensorflow.sbatch) the name of the PARTITION variable should be "gpu."

+If you want to modify the partition flag to have a different gpu setup (other than `--partition gpu --gres gpu:1`) then you should set this **entire** string for the partition variable.

 ### SSH config